On the multi-stage shortest path problem under distributional uncertainty: Base model

+Furthermore, we note that the set $Y$ of all feasible path-incidence vectors can be expressed as:

+where the constraints (\ref{eq: flow conservation}) are standard flow conservation constraints and the constraints (\ref{eq: exlude cycles}) ensure that each node is visited at most once; see, e.g., \cite{Taccari2016}.
+We recall that negative cycles are prohibited due to the support constraints, i.e., the probability constraints~(\ref{probability constraints}) for each $a \in A$ and $j = 1$.
-Throughout the paper we make the following modeling assumptions: \begin{itemize} \item[\textbf{A1.}] Each node $i \in N$ is visited by the user at most once. \item[\textbf{A2.}] Both the user and the attacker have complete information about the initial family of distributions $\mathcal{Q}$ and the network $G$.

-\item[\textbf{A3.}] In addition to the distributional constraints in $\mathcal{Q}$, the user forms a list $\mathcal{L}$ of auxiliary distributional constraints given by:
+Throughout the paper we make the following modeling assumptions: \begin{itemize} \item[\textbf{A1.}] Each node $i \in N$ is visited by the user at most once. \item[\textbf{A2.}] Both the user and the attacker have complete information about the initial family of distributions $\mathcal{Q}$ and the network $G$. \item[\textbf{A3.}] In addition to the distributional constraints in $\mathcal{Q}$, the user forms a list $\mathcal{L}$ of auxiliary distributional constraints given by:

 where, $\widetilde{\mathcal{D}}_a = \{1, \ldots, \widetilde{d}_a\}$, $a \in A$, and $\widetilde{\mathcal{K}}_i = \{1, \ldots, \widetilde{k}_i\}$, $i \in N \setminus \{f\}$, are potentially empty sets of indexes.\end{itemize}